- Meditative art

 “Try not.
 Do.
 Or do not.
 There is no try” – Yoda

 Achieving a challenging balance requires contemplation of both mental and physical elements simultaneously.
 You must “get to know” the rocks you are working with.
 Some rock characters will coordinate better with other characters of rocks and vice versa back and forth right, left, up, or down.
 The trick I’ve found is to play and experiment.
 If you keep at it, a balance will be inevitable if you make yourself present in that moment of balance.
 The closer you get to achieving balance, the more weightless the rock seems to feel, since the majority of the work is applied upward on the rock you are trying to balance.
 Another tip I would suggest is try balancing larger rocks. using larger rocks only magnifies the feeling of the “clicks”.
 Also, more weight will usually have more stability in wind or other erosive forces.
-Here is another short video demonstrations of rock balance..
+Here are two short video demonstrations of rock balance..